 Commuter rate: $1,250.

 Experience the magic of Northern New Mexico!
 Situated at the end of a quiet road not far from the center of town, The Mabel Dodge Luhan House is a historic adobe looks out across Taos pueblo property with a view of the sacred Taos mountain.
-Next fall, join Diane Ericson will be joined by a guest instructor, for dynamic teaching sessions and one-on-one instruction in our adobe conference center studio.
-We have added an extra day to the Taos Retreat!
+This fall, Diane Ericson will be joined by a guest instructor, Holly Badgley for dynamic teaching sessions and one-on-one instruction in our adobe conference center studio.
+By popular request- We have added an extra day in the studio to the Taos Retreat!
 A chance to deepen the experience, and focus on aspects of your work in new ways.
-We'll be on 'Taos time' as they say, with plenty of time for small informal groups in the log cabin room and afternoon time to sit with handwork in the stone courtyards.
+We'll be on 'Taos time' as they say, with plenty of opportunity for small, informal groups in the log cabin room and afternoons sitting with handwork in the stone courtyards.
 Two meals a day are included at Mabel’s, breakfast and lunch.
 Dinner is on your own, with downtown Taos is an easy 10-minute walk from Mabel's with many wonderful and diverse eating opportunities in route.
 Historic single rooms available also.
 Spouse/partners are welcome (queen size beds only).
-Single supplement $465. and spouse/partner rates $575.
-To visit the Mabel Dodge Luhan House online: www.mabeldodgeluhan.com Please let us know if you have a roommate already, if you want a single supplement, if you have a specific room request or if you want to bring a spouse.
+The single supplement is $485. and spouse/partner rates $600.

 • • •

-Price includes: 5-day workshop, meals (breakfast & lunch [daily], dinner [first night only]), and lodging.
+Price includes: 5-day workshop, meals (breakfast & lunch [daily], dinner; first night only), and lodging.
 Rooms are double occupancy.
 The single supplement is $485.
 Commuter rate: includes workshop, studio time, breakfasts & lunches and dinner the first night.